vchen007/vchen007.github.io/_portfolio/portfolio-8.md

 ![png](/images/000022.png)

 ## Overall, I believe LBJ is a great player but I believe he commands too much of the team salary cap and team wins have decrease but his career stats remain steady.
+Should the Lakers trade LeBron?
+When a player takes up so much salary cap, I believe there is no room for error when selecting role players that will fit the team's goals and strategy.
+Also, with the trade for Luka Dončić, who is in the prime of his career and taking up an additional \$46 million in cap space, the Lakers need to trade LeBron.